FabianMarsh/Milestone-3/README.md

 ## Deployment

-The project is hosted using Heroku use code institute videos
+The project is hosted using Heroku, in order to deploy using Heroku first I needed to generate a requirements.txt, this was done using the pip3 freeze command to ensure all required softwares were within the file, without these Heroku wouldn't know which softwares the project depended on to run, and therefore wouldn't be able to host the site.
+Secondly a Procfile is necessary, this file lets Heroku know that the app is a python webapp this is so it knows how to interpret the code.
+After this I needed to create a new Heroku app, the slight issue with Heroku is every app contained within the hosting platform is that the name of the app is bespoke not matching any other existing user's app name.
+After this step is complete it is important to make the environment variables these include the IP, PORT, SECRET_KEY, MONGO_URI and the MONGO_DBNAME.
+These variable are the same within the in development and live versions of the site.
+Finally the code needs to be pushed to Heroku, after the first intial push all code that is pushed to Github will then be pushed to Heroku keeping the live version up to date.

 ## Credits

 ### Content

-Text used for the "New Character" page and fields contained within the __MongoDB__ database were copied a PDF version of [The Wizards of the Coast Dungeons and Dragons 5th edition Player's Handbook](https://online.anyflip.com/ofsj/cxmj/mobile/index.html#p=8)
+Text used for the "New Character" page, all fields contained within the __MongoDB__ database and the recreation of the character sheet on the "Edit Character" page were copied a PDF version of [The Wizards of the Coast Dungeons and Dragons 5th edition Player's Handbook](https://online.anyflip.com/ofsj/cxmj/mobile/index.html#p=8)

 ### Media